SixArm/sixarm_ruby_zid/README.md

 Class methods:

-  * `XID.generate`: generate a new XID string.
+  * `ZID.generate`: generate a new ZID string.
-  * `XID.valid?(string)`: is a string a valid XID?
+  * `ZID.valid?(string)`: is a string a valid ZID?
-  * `XID.parse(object)`: parse any object to a new XID string.
+  * `ZID.parse(object)`: parse any object to a new ZID string.

 Notes:

-  * XID uses Ruby's SecureRandom methods for strong security.
+  * ZID uses Ruby's SecureRandom methods for strong security.
-  * XID generates a Ruby string, so you can do any string methods on it.
+  * ZID generates a Ruby string, so you can do any string methods on it.

 ## UUID comparison

-XID is much like UUID:
+ZID is much like UUID:

-  * XID and UUID are both 128 bit.
+  * ZID and UUID are both 128 bit.
-  * XID has one form.
+  * ZID has one form.
 UUID has multiple forms known as variants and versions.
-  * XID mandates secure randomness.
+  * ZID mandates secure randomness.
 UUID has no mandate of secure randomness.
-  * XID is entirely random.
+  * ZID is entirely random.
 UUID has a non-random variant value.
-  * XID is entirely lowercase.
+  * ZID is entirely lowercase.
 UUID representation and reading allows uppercase or lowercase.
-  * XID is entirely hex digits.
+  * ZID is entirely hex digits.
 UUID allows dashes to separate sequences.
-  * XID is always 32 characters.
+  * ZID is always 32 characters.
 UUID allows 32-36 characters.

-To format an XID in the style of a UUID canonical representation:
+To format an ZID in the style of a UUID canonical representation:

-    xid = "90f44e35a062479289ff75ab2abc0ed3"
+    zid = "90f44e35a062479289ff75ab2abc0ed3"
-    xid.sub(/(.{8})(.{4})(.{4})(.{16})/,"#$1-#$2-#$3-#$4")
+    zid.sub(/(.{8})(.{4})(.{4})(.{16})/,"#$1-#$2-#$3-#$4")
     #=> "90f44e35-a062-4792-89ff75ab2abc0ed3"

 Note: the result string is formatted like a UUID, but is not guaranteed to be valid UUID.
-This is because the XID is random, whereas the UUID specification requires a specific bit that indicates the UUID is random.
+This is because the ZID is random, whereas the UUID specification requires a specific bit that indicates the UUID is random.

-To format a UUID in the style of an XID:
+To format a UUID in the style of an ZID:

     uuid = "14fFE137-2DB2-4A37-A2A4-A04DB1C756CA"
     uuid.gsub(/-/,"").downcase
     #=> ""14f7e1372db24a37a2a4a04db1c756ca"

-Note: the result string is formatted like a XID, but is not a valid XID.
+Note: the result string is formatted like a ZID, but is not a valid ZID.
 This is because there's no guarantee that the UUID was randomly generated using a secure random generator, and also because the UUID-4 specification requires a random UUID to set the third section's first digit to 4.

 ## Unix tooling

-To generate an XID on a typical Unix system, one way is the hexdump command:
+To generate an ZID on a typical Unix system, one way is the hexdump command:

     $ hexdump -n 16 -v -e '16/1 "%02x" "\n"' /dev/random
     b29dd48b7040f788fd926ebf1f4eddd0

-To digest an XID by using SHA256:
+To digest an ZID by using SHA256:

     $ echo -n "b29dd48b7040f788fd926ebf1f4eddd0" | shasum -a 256
     afdfb0400e479285040e541ee87d9227d5731a7232ecfa5a07074ee0ad171c64